 Since the dream of the bishop Aubert in 708 to the current abbey generations of workers, pilgrims, monks, sellers, soldiers, kings… were irreparably attracted by this site whose construction was constant from the 10th century to the 17th century.
 The Mont Saint Michel is located in a bay which is, like the village and the abbey, in the World Heritage List of the UNESCO and where the tides are the largest in Europe, they can be 15 meters high (45 feet).

-After an enjoyable lunch break (lunch not included) you will head, for a 3 hour drive to Amboise, a very pleasant town in the Loire valley.
+After an enjoyable lunch break (lunch not included) you will head to Amboise, a beautiful town in the Loire valley.

 Would the construction of so many castles in the Loire valley have been possible without the main «ingredient»: the Loire river, the largest one in France that crosses the country from east to west, and its numerous tributaries ?